johannilsson/sthlmtraveling/README.markdown

       and other seach criterias.
 This replaces the favorites database.
     * Added possibility to search for different transport modes and alternative stops.
+    * Added a action bar.
+    * Added a pull to refresh list view for departures.
+    * Updated icons.
 * 2.2.2
     * Last selected transport mode for a specific site is now automatically selected for Departures.